Snowflake-Labs/sfquickstarts/site/sfguides/src/database_modeling_with_sqldbm/database_modeling_with_SqlDBM.md

 2. Select "Snowflake" as the database type and click "Bring your database".

 ![Creating a new project](assets/bring_your_db.jpg)

-3. Click the "Connect to DW" to create a live connection to Snowflake
+3. Click the "Connect to DW" to create a live connection to Snowflake.

 * Alternatively, run the GET_DDL command by hand and copy and paste the output onto the text area on the screen, or save it in a file and upload via the "Drop your File" button.